beginner-sketch/TTSNorm/README.md

 # Multi-Norm: Multi-way Normalization for Tensor Time Series Forecasting
-This is a implementation of Multi-way Normalization.
+This is a implementation of Multi-Norm.

 # Installation Dependencies